 Human Resources should measure and analyze this data with the business frequently and combine it with their time to fill positions metrics to stay on top of staffing demand.

 Asking and answering these questions can be intimidating, but data brings clarity and instills confidence to make appropriate decisions.
 This is the perfect time for Human Resources teams to recognize the opportunity to lead and use data to do what is best for the business and workforce.

-In this upcoming webinar, data experts will participate in an interactive panel discussion and discuss in more detail about how Customer Behavior, Supply Chain, and HR/People Analytics can help you handle new challenges during the recession.
+In this on-demand webinar, data experts participated in an interactive panel discussion and discussed in more detail about how Customer Behavior, Supply Chain, and HR/People Analytics can help you handle new challenges during the recession.